dlindridge/UsefulPowershell/README.md

 * Includes LC_symbol.ico and LC_background.jpg

+### RandomPasswordGenerator.ps1 ### (Command Line)
+Gets all enabled accounts in the domain (at the Search OU Root) and generates a random 15 character password that meets Microsoft AD password requirements.
+Generates an output CSV with the passwords assigned to each user.

 ### RenameFiles.ps1 ### (Command Line)
 Find files in a root directory (Recursivly) and rename or copy them to the same relative directory.